KevinPham12/personal-home-lab-and-website/README.md

 - Create a disaster recovery plan and test restoring backups.

 ## Progress Log
+- Initialized the repository with a README and Setup Guide, which will be updated throughout my progress.
+- Installed Ubuntu Server on a virtual machine.
+- Created a login on the Ubuntu Server and updated the system.

 Stay tuned for updates as I document my progress and challenges in the journey!